rachwal/RTM-REST-API/README.md

 What Does RTM REST API Do?
 ------------
 You can use the RTM REST API to stream video from remote device to OpenRTM platform using HTTP protocol.
-Component exposes POST method named 'images' that you can use send jpeg image encoded as 64 bit string.
+Component exposes POST method named 'images' that you can use send jpeg image encoded as base64 string.

 Sample request representation: